HewlettPackard/terraform-provider-oneview/README.md

 HPE OneView makes it simple to deploy and manage today’s complex hybrid cloud infrastructure.
 HPE OneView can help you transform your data center to software-defined, and it supports HPE’s broad portfolio of servers, storage, and networking solutions, ensuring the simple and automated management of your hybrid infrastructure.
 Software-defined intelligence enables a template-driven approach for deploying, provisioning, updating, and integrating compute, storage, and networking infrastructure.

-The HPE OneView Terraform SDK enables developers to easily build integrations and scalable solutions with HPE OneView and HPE Image Streamer.
+The HPE OneView Terraform SDK enables developers to easily build integrations and scalable solutions with HPE OneView.

 You can find the latest supported HPE OneView Terraform Provider SDK [here](https://github.com/HewlettPackard/terraform-provider-oneview/releases/tag/v8.0.0-13)